Brilhador/tgrs2023/README.md

-## This repository is associated with the article ''A prototypical metric learning approach for open-set semantic segmentation in remote sensing images", which has been submitted to the IEEE Transactions on Geoscience and Remote Sensing.
+**This repository is associated with the article '[A Prototypical Metric Learning Approach for Open-Set Semantic Segmentation in Remote Sensing Images](https://ieeexplore.ieee.org/abstract/document/10669600)', published in *IEEE Transactions on Geoscience and Remote Sensing* (TGRS).**